kiwicom/konfetti/README.md

 cache_redis = StrictRedis.from_url(config.REDIS_URL)
 ```

+In this case on each usage the redis client will be re-evaluated, which might be not good for performance reasons.

-However, if you want to have a global Redis instance, consider using `python-lazy-object-proxy`:
+As an alternative you could have a global Redis instance by using `python-lazy-object-proxy`:

 ```bash
 pip install lazy-object-proxy